nocawy/D2R-IP-logger/README.md

 The logfiles appear in the same folder where the program is located, with filenames `D2R_ip_*.log` where `*` is today's date.
 If you don't want any logfiles created then modify the code, the instructions are in comments.

 When `Diablo II: Resurrected` is launched and connects to battle.net it begins opening and closing connections to multiple IPs for about 20 seconds.
-The script will display some or most of them.
-If you create or join a game during that period, wait until no new IPs appear, then the last (most recent) one will be your current game's IP.
+The script might display some of them.
+If you create or join a game during that period, wait until no new IPs appear, the last (most recent) one will be your current game's IP.

 Next to region a number is displayed, e.g. `Asia,79` or `Europe,180`, associated with what some call a *subregion* or a different *lobby*.
 When `Diablo II: Resurrected` is launched it connects to one of the two possible addresses for each region:
 * Americas: